Derivations of Leavitt path algebra: Introduction

 Given a row-finite directed graph $\Gamma$ and a field $K$, G. Abrams and A. Pino in \cite{AbP}, and independently P. Ara, M.A.
 Moreno, E. Pardo in \cite{AMP}, introduced the \textit{Leavitt path algebra $L_K(\Gamma)$}.
 Later, in \cite{T11} M. Tomforde generalized the construction of Leavitt path algebras by replacing the field with a commutative ring.
 This algebra is an algebraic analog of graph Cuntz--Krieger $C^*$-algebras.
 These algebras have attracted significant interest and attention, not only from ring theorists, but from analysts working in $C^*$-algebras, group theorists, and symbolic dynamicists as well (see for example \cite{30, AraGood, 73} and the survey \cite{Abrams-surv}).
 In \cite{AraGood} it has been proved that the Leavitt path algebra and their generalizations are hereditary algebras.
 It follows that the higher degree homologies vanish.
 P. Ara and G. Corti\~nas \cite{AraCortinas} calculated the Hochschild homology of Leavitt path algebras.
 But this result does not yield explicit formulas for the generators of $HH_*(L_K(\Gamma))$.

 In this paper we deal with the Leavitt path algebra $L_K(\Gamma)$ of a row-finite (no necessary finite) graph $\Gamma$ with coefficients in a commutative ring $K$.
-We describe every derivation of the Leavitt path algebra $L_K(\Gamma)$ via explicit formula (see Theorem \ref{maintheorem}).
-This description allows to describe the $K$-module $HH^1(L_K(\Gamma))$ of outer derivation (=the first Hochschild cohomology) of the Leavitt path algebra $L_K(\Gamma)$ (see Theorem \ref{genthm}) and prove that, every derivation of the Leavitt path algebra $L_\mathbb{C}(\Gamma)$ can be extended to the derivation of the $C^*$-algebra $C^*(\Gamma)$ (see Theorem \ref{Extend}).
-We also show that in the case when the graph $\Gamma$ contains a path with infinite length then the Lie algebra $HH^1(L_K(\Gamma))$ has infinite dimension and zero otherwise.
-Further, we describe the Lie algebra structure of outer derivation algebra of the Toeplitz algebra (see Section 5).
+We describe every derivation of the Leavitt path algebra $L_K(\Gamma)$ via explicit formulas (see Theorem \ref{maintheorem}).
+This description allows to describe the $K$-module $HH^1(L_K(\Gamma))$ of outer derivation (=the first Hochschild cohomology) of the Leavitt path algebra $L_K(\Gamma)$ (see Theorem \ref{genthm}) and prove that every derivation of $L_\mathbb{C}(\Gamma)$ can be extended to the derivation of the $C^*$-algebra $C^*(\Gamma)$ (see Theorem \ref{Extend}).
+We also show that the vector space $HH^1(L_K(\Gamma))$, over a field $K$, has infinite dimension if the graph $\Gamma$ contains a path with infinite length and dimension $0$ otherwise.
+Finally, we describe a Lie algebra structure of outer derivation algebra of the Toeplitz algebra (see Section 5).

 the author would like to express his deepest gratitude to {\sc Prof. Leonid A. Bokut'}, who has drawn the author's attention to the problems studied in this work.
 Special thanks are due to {\sc Prof. Efim Zelmanov} for very useful discussions and for having kindly clarified some very important details.
 I am also extremely indebted to my friend, my Chinese brother {\sc Dr. Zhang Junhuai} for the great support, without which the author's life would be very difficult.
 I am deeply grateful to {\sc Dr. Pasha Zusmanovich}, who suggested corrections and improvements.